 - Time and Stress Savings: Owners can focus on other important tasks and benefit from their investment while managers work for them.

-Commercial property management is overseeing the operation, control, maintenance, and oversight of commercial properties such as office buildings, manufacturing, retail spaces, hotels, Malls, and large industrial complexes.
+Handling the operation, maintenance, and oversight of commercial properties like office buildings, retail spaces, hotels, malls, and industrial complexes falls under the scope of commercial property management.
 This type of property management focuses on maximizing profitability by maintaining and improving the value of commercial real estate assets.
-The key roles of commercial property management are screening tenants, negotiating lease agreements, maintenance, and upkeeping the properties.
+The key roles of commercial property management are screening tenants, negotiating lease agreements, maintenance, and upkeep of the properties.

 - Lease Negotiations: Drafting and negotiating lease agreements and renewals with tenants, particularly long-term leases with corporate tenants.
 They maintain accurate leases and documentation, track lease expirations and rent escalations on the owner’s behalf.